wprig/wprig/README.md

 WP Rig can be used in any development environment.
 It does not require any specific platform or server setup.
 It also does not have an opinion about what local or virtual server solution the developer uses.

 ### BrowserSync
 WP Rig uses [BrowserSync](https://browsersync.io/) to enable synchronized browser testing.
-To take advantage of this feature, configure the `browserSync` settings in `./dev/config/themeConfig.js` to match your local development environment.
+To take advantage of this feature, configure the `browserSync` wrapper settings in `./dev/config/themeConfig.js` to match your local development environment.
 The `proxyURL` value is the URL to the live version of your local site.

 ### Enabling HTTPS
 In order to enable HTTPS with BrowserSync, you must supply a valid certificate and key with the Subject Alternative Name of `localhost`.
 Common Name has been deprecated since 2000 ([details](https://www.chromestatus.com/features/4981025180483584)).
 Let's Encrypt has [instructions on generating a key and cert](https://letsencrypt.org/docs/certificates-for-localhost/#making-and-trusting-your-own-certificates).